Updated by Ben Stegner on 12 July 2017.

 Undo & Redo

 CTRL + Z will undo any action and is your best friend when doing any sort of work on your computer, especially tasks prone to errors such as image editing or formatting a document.
 Its counterpart, CTRL + Y, will redo a previously undone action.
-Use these two regularly and your mistakes will be vanquished in an instant!
+Use these two regularly and your mistakes will disappear in an instant!

 When typing, instead of using Backspace to delete one character at a time, use CTRL + Backspace to delete entire words at once.
 This also works with CTRL + DEL to delete one word in front of the cursor.